sagarmal624/LogstashDemo/README.md

 # LogstashDemo

-First of all start the elasticsearch. because logstash  used elasticsearch to store the log
+First of all you have to start the elasticsearch. because logstash  used elasticsearch to store the log

                sudo service elasticsearch start then start kibana  to watch the log

                 sudo service kibana start

-To Run The Application :           ./gradlew bootRun
+To Run The Application

+      ./gradlew bootRun

 http://localhost:8080/person/index?name=sagar&age=23